Institution / private strategy mode

 Institutional orchestrator

-Curates introductions, chooses the right route, and determines whether the opportunity should stay as a listing, become a cluster, or move toward bundle / venture logic.
+Curates introductions, sequences the route, and decides whether the opportunity should remain a listing, become a cluster, or progress toward bundle or venture logic.

 TTOProgram lead

-See the public-facing strategic version: Open the Opportunity Cluster to see how the same listing becomes part of a broader machine-readable transportation infrastructure narrative, then read the Arns summary for portfolio-wide rollout logic.
+See how the internal read connects to outward-facing strategy: Open the Opportunity Cluster to see how the same listing becomes part of a broader transportation infrastructure narrative, then read the Arns summary for how one stronger diagnosis can compound into portfolio-wide translation infrastructure.